wathmihasara/ASS_4_GRP-10/README.md

   merge(cu, rscu, by = "codon", suffixes = c("_usage", "_rscu"))
 }, codon_usage_list, rscu_list, SIMPLIFY = FALSE)
 ```
+This code used to combine codon usage and RSCU data for all sequences by merging the corresponding data frames.
+The combined data is stored in, facilitating easier analysis and comparison of codon usage and RSCU metrics across different sequences.

 # Combining all the results

 ```{r}
 combined_codon_usage <- do.call(rbind, codon_usage_list)
 ```
+This code used to consolidates all individual codon usage data frames into one comprehensive data frame, combined_codon_usage, facilitating streamlined analysis and handling of the combined codon usage information

 # summarise all the codon usage and RSCU for all the sequences